Pleiochaeta setosa (Kirchner) S. Hughes, Mycol. Pap. 36: 39 (1951).

 Material examined: see Marin et al. (2017).

-Pleiochaeta comprises 6 species.
-One species P. ghindensis has been synonymized and transferred to another genus Camposporidium.
+Pleiochaeta comprises six species.
+One species P. ghindensis has been synonymized and transferred to Camposporidium.
 Pleiochaeta has been reported from several host plants and two plant family namely Apiaceae and Fabaceae.
-Pleiochaeta has a worldwide distribution such as Alabama, Australia, Austria, Brazil, California, Canada, France, Germany, India, Israel, Japan, Minnesota, Namibia, Netherlands, New Zealand, Nova Scotia, Ontario, Oregon, Poland, Portugal, South Africa.
-Comprehensive studies are likely to discover more species of Pleiochaeta.
+Pleiochaeta causes leaf spots on legumes (Marin-Felix et al. 2017).
+Pleiochaeta probably has a worldwide distribution being known from Asia (India, Israel, Japan), Europe (Austria, France, Germany, Netherlands, Poland, Portugal), North America (Canada, The United States), Oceania (Australia, New Zealand), South Africa (Namibia) and South America (Brazil).

 Marin-Felix Y, Groenewald L, Cai L, Chen Q et al. 2017 – Genera of phytopathogenic fungi: GOPHY 1.
 Studies in Mycology 86, 99–216.